groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/loading-documents/load-document-of-specific-format.md

 title: Load document of specific format
 linkTitle: Of specific format
 weight: 3
-description: "This article explains that how to load document of specific format."
+description: "This article explains how to load document of specific format."
 keywords: load document,load document of specific format
 productName: GroupDocs.Watermark for .NET
 hideChildren: True